How to Find Drug and Alcohol Rehabs in California

 The California Department of Managed Health Care, the California Department of Insurance, and the California Department of Labor all enforce the parity statute in the state.

-Choosing the Right Rehab Treatment Facility in California
+Choosing the Right Rehabs in California: Made Easy

 There is something for everyone in California.
 The beaches, the mountains, and the dessert are all beautiful.
 California is also one of the most populous states in the US, and addiction has found a stronghold in the state.
 According to studies, alcohol is one of the most often abused drugs in the state, alongside heroin, methamphetamine, cocaine, marijuana, and prescription medications.